Alexander Topp

-Alexander Topp (1 April 1814 – 6 October 1879) was a Scottish minister of the Free Church of Scotland who emigrated to Canada and twice served as Moderator of the General Assembly to the Presbyterian Church of Canada.
+Alexander Topp (1 April 1814 – 6 October 1879) was a Scottish minister of the Free Church of Scotland who emigrated to Canada and twice served as Moderator of the General Assembly of the Presbyterian Church in Canada, or more accurately, the Synod of the Canada Presbyterian Church (1868), and then the Presbyterian Church in Canada (1876, the Second General Assembly).

 Biography

 He was born at Sheriffmill near Elgin, on 1 April 1814, the second of three sons in a family of six.
 He was educated at Elgin Academy then studied Divinity at King's College, Aberdeen where he graduated MA in 1831.
 He was ordained by the Church of Scotland at the High Church in Elgin in 1838 having assisted at the church since 1836.

 He left the established church in the Disruption of 1843 and created the Free High Church of Elgin.
 In 1852, he was translated to the Free Roxburgh Church in Edinburgh.
-In 1858, he emigrated to Canada to serve in the Knox Presbyterian Church in Toronto.
-He remained there until death.
+In 1858, he emigrated to Canada to serve in the Knox Church, Toronto, following the departure of Rev. Dr. Robert Burns in 1857.
+He remained there until his death, during a time of great growth and transition in Toronto, Ontario, Canada, and in the Presbyterian Church.

-In 1868, he was unanimously elected Moderator of the Canada Presbyterian Church.
-From 1871 to 1875, he worked on the union of the four presbyterian churches to create the Presbyterian Church of Canada.
+In 1861, there was a Union in the Presbyterian Church of Canada (Free Church) with the United Presbyterian Church (United Associate Canada Synod) into the Canada Presbyterian Church, 1861-75.
+He was unanimously elected Moderator of the Synod of the Canada Presbyterian Church in 1868, the year following Canada's Confederation.
+From 1870 to 1875, he worked on the union of four Canadian Presbyterian groups to create the PCC in June 1875, serving as Secretary.
 He was Moderator of the new church in 1876.

 He was a Governor of Knox College, Toronto.
-He was a joint founder of the Presbyterian College, Toronto and in 1871 helped to found the Manitoba College in Manitoba.
+He was a joint founder of the Presbyterian College, Montreal, in 1865, and in 1871 helped to found the Manitoba College in Old Kildonan in Manitoba.
 From 1874 to 1879, he served on the management of the Toronto Home for Incurables.
 From 1866 to 1870, he served the Toronto Home of Industry.

 He died in Toronto on 6 October 1879, aged 65.
+He is buried in Toronto's Mount Pleasant Cemetery.